The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 Pros

-• Highly modular and extensible
+- Highly modular and extensible

-• Built-in database for storing results
+- Built-in database to store results

-• Familiar interface for penetration testers
+- Familiar interface for penetration testers

 Cons

-• Requires API keys for most useful modules
+- Requires API keys for most useful modules

-• Documentation could be more thorough
+- Documentation could be more complete

 7 OSINT Framework